ue4plugins/UEGeoCoordinates/README.md

+# UEGeoCoordinates is DEPRECATED

-#https://github.com/ue4plugins/UEGeoCoordinates is now deprecated with 4.27.
+UEGeoCoordinates is now deprecated with 4.27.

 This plugin is not supported anymore.
 Its now part of the engine since 4.27 : https://github.com/EpicGames/UnrealEngine/tree/4.27/Engine/Plugins/Runtime/GeoReferencing

 # UEGeoCoordinates
 Provide tools for users to express Coordinates in different Geographic Coordinates Reference Systems